 Please Note: Due to staffing reductions in early fall of 2011, our OFF-SITE educational outreach programs have been suspended until further notice.
 However, we still welcome school groups who can come to the museum for tours and will make every effort to accommodate those needs.

-Please contact Carey Beam directly if you are interested in using the following activities for more information.
+Please contact Carey Champion directly if you are interested in using the following activities for more information.

 19th Century Jeopardy at Wylie House (Download PDF)